Extinction Rebellion co-founder fined for smashing Barclays window

 She claimed she would have the consent of people working within the bank if they understood the realities of climate change.

-Bradbook said she had carried out the stunt early in the morning to minimise the risk of anyone being hurt and had brought a dustpan and brush to sweep up the broken glass.
+Bradbrook said she had carried out the stunt early in the morning to minimise the risk of anyone being hurt and had brought a dustpan and brush to sweep up the broken glass.

 She said civil disobedience was "how you make change happen".